evanwill/go-go-ghpages-b/content/1-intro.md

 Thus, one fascinating aspect of the web is that everyone must share code to participate.

 {% capture source %}
-Right click on any web page and select "**View page source**" to see the code that is being rendered by the browser (shortcut: `Ctrl + U`).
+Right click on any web page and select <span class="term">View page source</span> to see the code that is being rendered by the browser (shortcut: `Ctrl + U`).
 Right click on any element in the page and select "Inspect" or "Inspect Element" to open your browser's built in developer tools.

 This is a great way to learn about HTML and to understand how others created the sites you use.{% endcapture %}
-{% include card.html text=source title="view-source"%}
+{% include alert.html text=source color="info"%}

 To review the basic building blocks of the web, next let's create an HTML file.
-We will start with an `index.html` file because by default the server provides index as the home page of your site.
+We will start with an <span class="term">index.html</span> file because by default the server provides index as the home page of your site.

 - Click the "Code" tab to go to your repository's home page.
 - Click the "Add file" button and select "Create new file".
 This will open the web-based text editor.